anouarjlidi/AgateApps/src/Pierstoval/Bundle/ApiBundle/README.md

 ### GET routes

 * `pierstoval_api_cget` : `/{serviceName}`

     This route allows to get a collection of objects of the specified entity.

     The received collection has the same key as the `serviceName`, and is an array of objects.

 * `pierstoval_api_get` : `/{serviceName}/{id}`

     This route retrieves a single object with its primary key (even if this primary key is not called `id`).
 The received element will have the same key as the `serviceName` but with removed trailing 's' at the end of it (for example, `posts` will become `post`).

     All the received attributes in the object will follow your `ExclusionPolicy` and different `Expose` or `Exclude` settings in the `jms_serializer`.

     If you need more information about exposing or not some fields, you can check [JMSSerializer's documentation](http://jmsyst.com/libs/serializer/master/reference/annotations)

 * `pierstoval_api_get_subrequest` : `/{serviceName}/{id}/{subElement}`

     This is the great point of this Api generator.

     This route can retrieve any element recursively depending on three parameters:
     * The parameter has to be a valid entity attribute.
     * If the attribute is a collection, you can fetch one element in this collection by appending its primary key.
     * The value must not be null (or it'll return an empty value).

     For example, if your `Page` entity has a `title` attribute, you can type this url: `http://127.0.0.1:8000/api/pages/1/title`.

     And you may see something like this:

     ```json
     {"page.1.title":"Default page"}
     ```

     As the `subRequest` is managed recursively, you really can navigate in a complex object like this:
     `http://127.0.0.1:8000/api/pages/1/children/2/category/name`.
-    It will then retrieve datas in the specified order :
+    It will then retrieve data in the specified order :
     * Get the `page` element with primary key `1`.
     * Get its element `children`, which is a collection of `Page`.
     * Retrieve the one with the primary key `2`.